airpair/authoring-guide/post.md

 including sexist and racist remarks.

 Check spelling and grammar.
 As a guide there should be no more than 10 obvious mistakes per 1000 words.

-Use a spell checker and if necesssary get a friend to review your English before you submit.
+** Tip ** Use a spell checker and if necesssary get a friend to review your English before you submit.

 ### 3.6 Post structure

-Unless you go viral, **90% of readers will arrive at your post via  search**.
-Both the platform and structure outlined here were designed with towards optimizinng SEO and catching short attention spans.
-Your post will probably be one of many tabs a user is skimming as they google for answers.
+Unless you go viral, **90% of readers will arrive at your post via a search engine**.
+Both the platform and structure outlined here, have repetitively evolved to optimize SEO and retaining short attention spans.

-Top posts provide both wholistic value and section by section in isolation.
-I.e. it's possible that a reader is searching for something VERY specific which your posts covers under one heading that helped the readers find your post and quickly seek to potentially the only part they are interested in.

 #### 3.6.1 Synopsis

-At the top of your post include a short summary introducing the idea, format, who the post is relevant for (i.e. level of developer / prerequisite knowledge) and where to go if the reader needs to build up first.
+At the top of your post include a short summary introducing the idea, format, who the post is relevant for (i.e. level of developer / prerequisite knowledge).
 Within 30 seconds readers should clearly know if the post is on-topic for what they are seeking and relevant to their experience.

-Note the synopsis falls out of the Table of Contents (ToC) and the word *Synopsis* is considered only a pseudo heading.
-Here is an example markdown for a synopsis:
+Note the synopsis falls out of the Table of Contents (ToC) and the word *Synopsis* is considered a *pseudo heading* that is only for visual impact.
+Here is some example markdown for a synopsis:
 ````markdown
 Synopsis
 > So you're interested in blogging? **Thank you** for